blakeprudhomme/cssremedy-rails/README.md

 >Start your project with a remedy for the technical debt of CSS.
 A gift to you from Mozilla Developer Outreach.

+CSS Remedy was started and is being led by [Jen Simmons](https://github.com/jensimmons) of Mozilla Developer Outreach.
+A list of contributors can be found [here](https://github.com/mozdevs/cssremedy/graphs/contributors).

 ## Installation